oshin94/HackOn/README.md

 Data regarding Covid-19 is taken from covid19india.org.

 The optimization for the demand and supply has been done using using least cost method

+For more details on methodology and implementation, please refer to Oxygen_Allocation.pptx or Oxygen_Allocation.pdf